persecond17/Black_Bear_CDFW2023/iNaturalist_Logistic_Regression/README.md

 #### To replicate,
 1. Clone the project to a local folder
 2. Get an API token for weather data from https://www.weather.gov/documentation/services-web-api.
 Save the token in data/noaa_token.txt
+3. Create folder 'data/nlcd/'.
+Download data from https://www.mrlc.gov/data/nlcd-2019-land-cover-conus to the folder.
-3. Create a new conda environment, then run pip install -r requirements.txt
+4. Create a new conda environment, then run pip install -r requirements.txt
-4. Run python main.py
+5. Run python main.py